Start here: 21 steps to set up your company and close your round.

 So make your Company Page pretty, add your logo and make it feel like home.
 Then, add your co-founders, team members, shareholders and potential investors as needed under Users & Roles.

-Your documents are completely private to your company, securely hosted on our servers.
+Your documents are completely private to your company, securely hosted on our AWS servers.
 Your documents are 100% yours and 100% private.
 Nothing is shared with anyone outside your team unless you choose to do so.

 2: Have key team members sign an IP Assignment